encode/django-rest-framework/README.rst

 0.2.3

-* Fix some throttling bugs
+* Fix some throttling bugs.
-* X-Throttle header on throttling
+* X-Throttle header on throttling.
-* Support for nesting resources on related models
+* Support for nesting resources on related models.

 0.2.2

-* Throttling support complete
+* Throttling support complete.

 0.2.1